The2ndSlimShady/SlimScript/docs/BASICS.md

 `greet "Hi" "Quandale"`

-and expect some output like this;
+and expect an output like this;

 `Hi Quandale!`